Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 As the 16th century dawned, people’s relationship with time transformed.

-The sundial and public clock towers, once the primary means of timekeeping, were complemented and, in many cases, superseded by the personal timekeeper—the pocket watch.
+Once the primary means of timekeeping, the sundial and public clock towers were complemented and, in many cases, superseded by the personal timekeeper—the pocket watch.

-Credited to the ingenuity of Peter Henlein, a German clockmaker, the invention of the pocketwatch was not just an advancement in horology but also symbolized the era’s emphasis on individualism, precision, and innovation.
+The invention of the pocketwatch, credited to the ingenuity of Peter Henlein, a German clockmaker, was not just an advancement in horology but also symbolized the era’s emphasis on individualism, precision, and innovation.

 Impact of the Pocketwatch on Renaissance Society